machine-learning-and-security/machine-learning-and-security.github.io/cfp.md

 There are two tracks for submissions:

 + **Research Track:** We accept submissions on novel results.
 The submissions should be formated using a template from any major conferences (NIPS, ICML, etc.).
-A maximum of 4 pages are allowed for this type of submission
+A maximum of 4 pages are allowed for the main body of this type of submission, and in addition, an unlimited number of pages are allowed for references and well-marked appendix.
 + **Encore Track:** We also accept papers that have already been published.
 We do not have a page limit on this type of submissions.
 In the submission site, please use the **Keyword** field to provide the information on the venue where the submission was originally published.